-The BIG IDEA for this course is to explore the many aspects of art, photography and design as it enables your artistic expression and the creative process including: exploring personal identity, diverse perspectives, and the language of visual art.
-You may be able to try it all: drawing techniques, painting, theatre props and costume, and photography.
+The BIG IDEA for this course is to explore the many aspects of visual arts in both 2D and 3D mediums as it enables artistic expression.
+Students will learn the creative process including exploring personal identity, diverse perspectives, and the language of visual art.
+Students will review the elements of art, produce work at their technical level and expand their skills and ability.
 Get your hands on cool art equipment and technology to learn the art of communicating with visual imagery.
 A list of specific supplies needed for this course will be provided in the first week of class.